The Freelands Painting Prize celebrates outstanding painting from art schools and universities across the UK. Each year, they invite every higher...

 The American Bockscar bomber, nicknamed for its assigned pilot Fred Bock, was one of the two most famous Boeing B-29 Superfortress bombers.
 On August 9, 1945, they victoriously ended the war with Japan, attacking and dropping an atomic bomb called “Fat Man” on the Japanese city of Nagasaki.
 It was the highest version of the bomber which the United States created during World War II.
 It was also the aircraft that ended World War II overall.
 On side of the aircraft was painted this piece of famous Nose Art:

-This wagon, which symbolized a wagon in which the Germans transported Jews to Concentration Camps, is winged.
+This wagon, which symbolized a wagon in which the Germans transported Jews to death camps, is winged.
 It was going to deliver an atomic bomb from Salt Lake to Nagasaki (the bomb is visible above the Nagasaki inscription in its typical “mushroom” form but also higher as the red Fat Man).
 The inscription ‘Bockscar’ below the painting is very similar in style to graffiti and this is one of the reasons why Nose Art is still considered the forerunner of graffiti.

 The word “ephemeral” is an accurate description of wartime Nose Art.
 This is a word that describes something that lasts or is used for only a short period of time.
 It was a fact of war that an aircraft would be lost either by accident or in combat.
 Therefore the preservation of any Nose Art was the least important concern of commanders who needed every aircraft and aircrew.
 The end of the Second World War sent thousands of aircraft to the scrap yard.
 A few scattered attempts were made to salvage the art before cutting up the rest of the air-frame and the end result is that there are few actual examples of this art in existence today.